CodeYourFuture/CYF-Workshops/js1-wk1-eval/readme.md

 Each task will explain whether or not you should run the code.

-- For each task, you can use [JS1 week 1 prep](https://curriculum.codeyourfuture.io/js1/sprints/1/prep/) to help you with the questions.
+- For each task, use your [prep](https://programming.codeyourfuture.io/structuring-data/prep) [materials](https://programming.codeyourfuture.io/structuring-data/sprints/1/prep/) to help you with the questions.
 - You can also use documentation to look up any functions that are unfamiliar.
 - Don't use ChatGPT or any other AI tool to help you.
+We are practising how to check our own understanding.
+You are finding out what you need to work on.
+Make notes as you go along to help you focus what to work on in study group.

 ## 🧰 Setup
  👉 This workshop lives on [CYF-Workshops on GitHub](https://github.com/CodeYourFuture/CYF-Workshops/tree/main/js1-wk1-eval)